Entanglement dynamics and performance of two-qubit gates for superconducting qubits under non-Markovian effects: Dynamics of entanglement during and after operation of a two-qubit gate

 Figure~\ref{fig:iSWAPReset}(a) depicts the concurrence of the system with and without the above reset scheme.
 The coupling strengths between the qubits and the qubits and the reservoirs are fixed to $J / \omega_q = 1/8$ and $2 \pi \hbar \kappa = 0.04$, respectively.
-Exact results without reset (blue curves) correspond to the curves in Fig.~\ref{fig:iSWAPHomo}(b).
+Exact results without reset (blue curves) correspond to the curves in Fig.~\ref{fig:iSWAPHomo}(c).
 One can see that the concurrence with the reset scheme is always worse than the result without.
 Since the factorized state at time $t_g$ is far from the correlated state $\hat{\rho}_\mathrm{tot}(t_g)$, it gradually moves towards a correlated state at the expense of the qubit--qubit entanglement.
 Especially in the Ohmic case ($s = 1$), one finds a sudden change of the state right after the time $t_g$, which is caused by the large portion of high-frequency modes of the spectral noise power [cf.~sudden decay of the concurrence in Fig.~\ref{fig:RWA_subOhmic}(i)].

 In previous studies~\cite{BellomoPRL2007}, it was proposed that once the above Kraus operators for the single-qubit systems are obtained, the dynamics of the two-qubit system can be predicted.
-However, this is found not to be true when memory effects correlating the idling phase with the pulse-application phase are taken into account: Predictions with the Kraus operators will underestimate the concurrence, as discussed above, where, of course, the discrepancy depends on the strength of the system--reservoir coupling.
+However, this is found \emph{not} to be true when memory effects are present, correlating the idling segment with the pulse-application segment.
+The initial state was assumed to be a factorized state in which two qubits are entangled, but in practice, this assumption does not hold because of the two-qubit-gate operation which gives also rise to qubit--reservoir correlations.
+Predictions with the Kraus operators will underestimate the concurrence, as discussed above, where, of course, the discrepancy depends on the strength of the system--reservoir coupling.
 For example, we find that the maximum difference of the concurrences between cases with and without reset is approximately $0.01$ in a weaker coupling case ($2 \pi \hbar \kappa = 0.004$, results are not shown), which is approximately ten times as small as the difference in Fig.~\ref{fig:iSWAPReset}(a).
 Nevertheless, for reliable predictions for high-perfomance qubits, it seems mandatory to include memory effects.